Mchiir/Mchiir/README.md

 - 🌱 I’m currently learning **Django framework**

-- 👯 I’m looking to collaborate on **Any Software development as a backend developer.**
+- 👯 I’m looking to collaborate on **Any Software development as a software engineer**

-- 🤝 I’m looking for help with **Junior Software developers to advance to their goals acheivement.**
+- 🤝 I’m looking to support **Junior Software Developers in achieving their career goals**

-- 👨‍💻 All of my projects are available at [--](--)
+- 👨‍💻 All of my projects are available at [My Portfolio](--) on [Render with Quiz app](https://quick-quiz-app.onrender.com) or [Vercel with Todo app](https://todoapp-client-omega.vercel.app) and friendly DEMO Nextjs [calculator](https://next-calc-nine.vercel.app)

-- 📝 I regularly write articles on [--](--)
+- 📝 I regularly write articles on [Medium and Dev.to](--)

 - 💬 Ask me about **C/C++, Nodejs, java, Typescript, Flask**